strandjs/SOC_Analyst_Labs/courseFiles/Section_09-forensicsFundamentals/volatilityLab1.md

 Try to find the malware using the commands in the [Volatility Documentation](/courseFiles/tools/Volatility.md) and then scroll down to see what you should've looked for

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

+Stage 1 is all about a obvious process called ``evilminerd`` running visibly in the system

+You can detect it using ``linux.pslist.PsList``, the name standing out immediately

+**Notes**

+Obvious malware is often trivial to spot

+Basic **process enumeration** is key to and usually the first step to any memdump analysis